jabbathenut/.dotfiles/README.md

 * Theme: kanagawa [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim.git)
 * And more...

+#### Clang-Format
+I have included a complete .clang-format file in the root dotfiles directory.
+It represents my C++ code format style.
+It is based mostly on the LLVM style, with a blend of the Microsoft style (e.g., brace wrapping and column limit) and a very minor dash of Google style.
+* For convenience, I broke the file into two sections: 1) Modified Settings and 2) Remaining Default Settings.
+    * The Remaining Default Settings section contains the LLVM default values.
+    * The Modified Settings section contains a blend of Microsoft and Google style values.
+    * To use it, simply copy the file to the root folder of your desired C++ project.

 #### Dependencies
 The following software needs to be installed before applying this Neovim configuration: